About the MMus/MPerf programme in Orchestral Artistry

 Orchestral Artistry is delivered in association with the London Symphony Orchestra, Resident Orchestra at the Barbican in London where it performs around 70 concerts a year, alongside extensive international touring.
-Widely acclaimed by audiences and critics alike, the LSO has an enviable family of artists, with conductors including Sir Antonio Pappano as Chief Conductor Designate (from 2023), Gianandrea Noseda and François-Xavier Roth as Principal Guest Conductors, Sir Simon Rattle as Conductor Emeritus, Michael Tilson Thomas as Conductor Laureate and Barbara Hannigan and André J Thomas as Associate Artists.
+Widely acclaimed by audiences and critics alike, the LSO has an enviable family of artists, with conductors including Sir Antonio Pappano as Chief Conductor Designate, Gianandrea Noseda and François-Xavier Roth as Principal Guest Conductors, Sir Simon Rattle as Conductor Emeritus, Michael Tilson Thomas as Conductor Laureate and Barbara Hannigan and André J Thomas as Associate Artists.

 Pierre Boulez famously described the orchestra as ‘an ensemble of possibilities’ – and Orchestral Artistry embodies this challenge.
 The programme focuses on orchestral training, education and outreach and early career support for the orchestral players of the future.

 We value an entrepreneurial attitude to the arts; not only will you master your craft, you will acquire the skills, knowledge and capabilities you need to become a high-achieving 21st century performing artist.
 LSO players share their knowledge and experience with the next generation of gifted orchestral musicians; and students gain confidence and a detailed understanding of what’s required at the highest level of the profession.

 London Symphony Orchestra Members working with Orchestral Artistry students in 2022-23